 [Kids with CP are at] an increased risk for intellectual disability.
 Most children will have normal IQs, but many of them will have learning difficulties. … Most of the time we can make a diagnosis [of CP] by the time a child is around 2 [based on] abnormal muscle movement and posture.
 But kids with any form of CP are at higher risk for learning challenges, and you can’t very well tell that in a 2-year-old, right?
 We often have clues, like early language acquisition.
 That’s a big cognitive leap.
 That’s great.
 That makes it really unlikely that you’re going to have profound disability. … So if I see a kid with CP in my practice, we give them early intervention for development and then we follow them like a hawk at school entry so that if they do have learning disabilities, we can diagnose those quickly.
 About the earliest you can diagnose learning disabilities well is age 7 or 8, which is when your IQ is stable and we can see the more complicated parts of your brain.

-Do you ever see a misdiagnosis of CP by the doctors in a child’s birth country?
+Do you ever see a misdiagnosis of cerebral palsy in adoption by the doctors in a child’s birth country?

 If a kid’s been diagnosed with CP and their muscle tone, their muscle stiffness, is pronounced, it’s hard to miss. … The hard part is that it’s a little referral dependent.
 But if they say CP, as an international adoption doc who reviews records, that says to me I need to ask some specific questions — not only about the muscle tone of this baby and their ability to move around and use their limbs, but I also need to ask about hearing and vision.
 I need to ask about bowel and bladder control if they’re an older kid.
 So we can push for more details that either support the diagnosis, or say, I don’t think this is it.